Skip to content

 matchLabels:

-In this example, only the catalog named my-catalog will be considered when resolving my-package.
+In this example, only the catalog named operatorhubio will be considered when resolving argocd-operator.

 Selecting Catalogs by Labels